Favorite Place on the Ave: Tea Republic

-How did you get involved with asuw?
+How did you get involved with ASUW?

 What does your job entail?

-Favorite part of working for the ASUW?
+What is your favorite part of working for the ASUW?

 I love getting the chance to meet people who I would never have met otherwise.
 I get to hear about their unique experiences and celebrate students accomplishments and hard work.
 Seeing the power of the student body first hand energizes me to be the best version of myself I can be, whether that be as an advocate, as a community member, or as a friend.
 Relationships are the most important thing in my life and the ones ASUW has provided me are some of the nearest and dearest to me.